Small scale business ideas for men in Nigeria. Tips on how to start and increase sales.

 After practicing this for some time, you can also move on to proofreading books for authors.
 It might take you a long time to land your first deal but trust me when you finally do and you do it well others authors will want you to proofread their works for them too.

-What I love about this kind of business is that it is not stressful.
+What I love about this kind of business idea in Nigeria is that it is not stressful.
 It only requires tools to help work and these tools are a good laptop, constant power supply or generator and patience.

 Another benefit is that customers don’t need to see you one on one before they can transact business with you because you can easily connect with them online and your works also prove you can be trusted.

-This is a small scale business you should try if you passionate about writing.
+This is a small scale business in Nigeria you should try if you passionate about writing.

 6. Car Wash Business

-Car wash business in Nigeria is also making plenty of money for the guys in the business because it is less competitive and Nigerians love to wash their cars.
+Car wash business in Nigeria is also making plenty of money for the men in the small scale business in Nigeria because it is less competitive and Nigerians love to wash their cars.

-There’s a car wash in my area and every time I pass there I always see many cars parked on the road and people (customers) waiting in their cars to get their cars washed.
+There’s a car wash business in my area and every time I pass there I always see many cars parked on the road and people (customers) waiting in their cars to get their cars washed.

 This particular queue has always made the road very busy.
 So one day the owner did one thing that amazed me.